-The applications submitted through the online portal are received, screened and processed by the Award Secretariat.
+The applications submitted through the online portal were received, screened and processed by the Award Secretariat.
 It forwards all valid applications to the Evaluation Committee.
-The Secretariat may follow up with applicant cities for clarification if and where needed.
+The Secretariat followed up with applicant cities for clarification if and where needed.

 Read more about the Award Secretariat’s role.

-The Evaluation Committee reviews all valid applications and puts forward a shortlist to the Jury in August 2020.
-Shortlisted cities will be invited to pitch their application in front of the Jury in September 2020 via video-conference.
-The Jury then chooses the overall winner and individual category winners (‘Special Mentions’) by closed vote in September 2020.
+The Evaluation Committee reviewed all valid applications and put forward a shortlist to the Jury in August 2020.
+Shortlisted cities were invited to pitch their application in front of the Jury in September 2020 via video-conference.
+The Jury then choosed the overall winner and individual category winners (‘Special Mentions’) by closed vote in September 2020.

 Read more about the assessment.

-The Award winner and ‘Special Mentions’ will be announced at a ceremony in October 2020 in Ghent, Belgium.
-In addition to recognizing the winners, the Award ceremony will also include a workshop where finalists can present their accomplishments, exchange ideas and network with each other and international experts.
+The Award winner and ‘Special Mentions’ were announced at the Award Ceremony in October 2020 in Ghent, Belgium.
+In addition to recognizing the winners, the Award ceremony also included a space where finalists were able to present their accomplishments, exchange ideas and virtually network with each other and international experts.

 The EU Cities for Fair and Ethical Trade Award is an initiative of the European Commission’s Directorate-General for Trade implemented by the International Trade Centre.